tgstoecker/MuWU/README.md

    - MuWU can handle both file paths as well URL links (will download files in the later case automatically)
    - Files can be either unpacked or gzipped
    - We currently support gff3, gtf and genbank (.gbff & .dat) as annotation formats
-     - In case of a GenBank annotation we also demand the corresponding "assembly_report.txt" to be supplied in order to correctly rename the chromosomes/scaffolds
+     - In case of a GenBank annotation we also demand the corresponding "assembly_report.txt" to be supplied (or an URL to be given) in order to correctly rename the chromosomes/scaffolds
 2. SE or PE sequencing reads (unpacked or gzipped) (best: enriched for insertions and with a primer/adapter PCR approach yielding starts/ends with TSD sequence after trimming)
 3. File describing samples (**this differs between the methods!**)
    - GRID: an excel table needs to be supplied under `config/stock_matrix/` (example provided)